carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/03-BIDS_init_EEG_EEGLAB.md

 Once this procedure is completed, your initialized data will be in the BIDS standard (`sub-*/eeg/`) in the root of your project folder.

-#### **Exploring the formated text files with the participant folders**
+#### **Exploring the formatted text files with the participant folders**

-Now that the data sessions are bids compliant many of the data parameters are available within formatted text files.
+Now that the data sessions are BIDS compliant many of the data parameters are available within formatted text files.
 This makes it easy to explore the session parameters using a folder browser and simple text editor.
-No that this also makes it very efficient of tools and platform to access relevant session parameters without having to lead the large data files.
+Note that this also makes it very efficient for tools and platform to access relevant session parameters without having to read the large data files.

 ![BIDS EEG tsv]({{ page.root }}/fig/SDC_BIDS_eeg_tsv.png)